 I’ve been using LeadBolt (an in-app advertising network) for a few months now, with mixed results.
 The rich media content unlockers offered by LeadBolt are very effective, especially if you’re developing a game where the interstitial format makes sense (e.g. a blocking advert between levels).
 However, their banner advertising hasn’t been as effective for me, … Read more…

 Today I received my first payment from Tapjoy.
 Just over $700 USD isn’t too bad 🙂 This is income from the Google+ Invites app, which is the only place I’ve used Tapjoy’s incentive advertising.
-I do recommend you check them out, if you’re writing an app that could make use of virtual currency.
-Tapjoy have … Read more…
+With online sales figures continuing to soar annually in the UK, there’s more room than ever for new online businesses and more … Read more…

 I’ve had quite a few offers lately from people who would like to sponsor articles on this blog.
 The basic understanding being, they pay me to write about a particular topic, or include a link to their product.
 The payment is sufficient and helps me pay off my iva.
 It’s not an unusual situation in web publishing, but I know a lot of people have strong opinions on the ethics of this practice.

 I’m not a big fan of blogs that post a “Message from our Sponsor” every week, with a blatantly promotional article full of links back to the sponsor’s website.
 I see this as a kind of intrusive advertising, that only takes readers’ time and offers nothing in return.